liaowow/advCSS/README.md

   font-family: Verdana;
 }
 ```
-You would think that, because body comes after the `*`, it would would override the previous selector.
+You would think that because body comes after the `*`, it would would override the previous selector.
 It doesn't, though.

 What is happening is that actual definitions override inheritance.
 The `*` creates a new selector for each element, making it a more specific selector for each element than inheritance from body.